 College Track Colorado

 Summit 54 sponsored the opening of a College Track facility in Aurora, Colorado in 2011 and sponsored the first two classes through high school and college.
 The first class of 54 students graduated high school in 2015 with 49 graduates accepted into four-year colleges, all being the first in their family to attend college.
 Those students graduated from college in 2019.
 The second class sponsored by Summit 54 graduated high school in 2016 with 54 graduates accepted into four-year colleges.
-The second class of students sponsored by Summit 54 will be graduating from college this spring.
+The second class of students sponsored by Summit54 graduated from college in 2020.
 The success of the Aurora program inspired Denver Public Schools to open a College Track facility.
 Both the Aurora and Denver College Track programs are successfully operating with their own Boards independent of Summit 54.
 College Track is a national college completion nonprofit that empowers students from under served communities to reach their dream of a college degree.

 Pre-Collegiate Roaring Fork Valley